 To create managed IP phones with Managed IP Phone Assistant

-1. In the Managed IP Phones container, right-click in the right pane and then click Managed IP Phone Assistant.
+In the Managed IP Phones container in Interaction Administrator, right-click in the right pane and then click Managed IP Phone Assistant.

 The Managed IP Phone Assistant Welcome page appears.